Give your AI coding agent direct access to evaluation tools.

 from context" instructions.Configure your agent

-Three of the most common AI coding agents shown below.
-Anything that speaks MCP works — point it at the multivon-mcp binary.
+Common MCP clients are shown below.
+Anything that speaks MCP works.
+Point it at the multivon-mcp binary.

 Claude Desktop